Introduction: Demo or Die

 of structure from formatting and hypertext semantics — also unlike HTML.
 And all of

-these features were designed to be easy to learn for novice users, based as they
+these features were designed to be easy to learn for novice users, based as they were

-handled complex documents better than non-hypertext "word processing" systems
+better than non-hypertext “word processing” systems of the time.
+It was so

-used as a publishing system as well as a collaborative hypertext environment for
+intuitive and efficient that it “was used as a publishing system as well as a collaborative

-teaching, research and development" [
+hypertext environment for teaching, research and development”

 [